Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 If you are an employee, you do not have to file a tax return if you have signed a “pink” taxpayer declaration, if your income is derived only from employment, and if your other income does not exceed CZK 20,000 per year.

-If you are self-employed, you can claim the exemption for cryptocurrency income through the time/value test if your business is not crypto mining.
-The flat rate expenses do not apply to cryptocurrency income.
+If you are self-employed, you can claim the cryptocurrency income exemption through the time/value test.
+Lump sum expenses do not apply to cryptocurrency income.

 Cryptocurrencies and tax returns

 If you would like to avoid paying tax on cryptocurrencies, we strongly advise against it.
-The tax authorities can trace crypto transactions thanks to the public blockchain and cooperation with exchanges.
+The IRS can trace crypto transactions thanks to the public blockchain and cooperation with exchanges.

 Corporate taxation of cryptocurrencies